neo4j-field/neo4j-terraform-deployment/README.md

 ---

-`P.S.: Current templates are targeted towards deployments in Google Cloud Platform, if you're interested to develop templates for AWS and Azure drop me a message on Slack :)`
+`P.S.: Current templates are targeted towards deployments in Google Cloud Platform, if you're interested to develop templates for AWS and Azure drop me a message on Slack (Neo4j Team) or Email me @ maruthiprithivi@gmail.com 🖖🏾🙂`